adlnet/xAPIVerbs/README.md

 #### Languages
 - fr-FR  France French
 - de-DE  Germany German
 - en-US  United States English
 - es-ES  Spain Spanish
+- it-IT  Italy Italian

 ## Contributing to the Project
 If you want to help make this better, please feel free to fork and make edits.
 Submit a pull request back to